Cyclopaedia Chapter One: Compiling

 When he got to the top of the mountain he looked over an impressive expanse of forest.
 From here the green was like a sea, the canopy rippling in the wind.
 If he was right, and he was confident he was right, the bird was nested right under the ledges.
 He'd seen distant shapes circling in the sky several days before.
 Now he would have to get himself and his equipment close enough to the nests to make meaningful observations.

 Every Compiler carried a kit.
 It was the same kit for the Compiler ensconced in the depths of a library as it was for him, on a mountainside.
 The kit was a consistent fixture in The Work.
 While the skills of the Compilers varied, their tools did not.
 He wasn't the only one who lugged the engraved wooden box up and down a steep slope, and he wasn't the first to make unsanctioned modifications.
 He'd padded the back with a heavy, durable sailcloth, and he replaced the uncomfortable thin straps with wide leather bands that he'd since worn into a state of supple pliability.
 The drawers of the box, and the front which folded up into a kind of field easel, he'd nailed into place.
-There would be no accidental fumbling of contents from this kit.
+There would be no accidental fumbling of contents.
 In the past he'd heard stories of other Compilers inadvertently dumping their work overboard, or down a chasm.
 The cards, placed in slots, he stabilized with pieces of felt.
 Likewise the card punch, and the brushes and pencils.
 He didn't want the noise of shifting, clanking cargo to scare away his objects of study.
 The Index, a small book made with the thinnest possible paper, mere wisps, with type so small you needed a magnifying lens to read it, was strapped securely to the inside of the top lid.
 He kept his scratch book and pencil in the front pocket of his leather vest.
 With these he did the immediate work of recording, eventually moving to white boards and water pencils to capture varieties of pattern, color or particulars of physicality.
 This was an essential duty of any Compiler.

 The last time he was in the main office there was discussion about adding something to the kits.
 A box had been created that captured images automatically, simply by pointing it in the direction of the specimen, and by manipulating certain levers, to record the image on a thin, specially prepared roll.
-He thought the images he saw produced this way were inadequate.
+He thought the images he saw produced like this were inadequate.
 They were devoid of color and they were, more often than not, blurred to some degree or full of some unpredictable light.
 There was strong opposition to this tool, not only to the quality of the artifacts produced, but also because the cumbersome box would need to be handled in the field along with the rest of the normal kit.

 The supporters of the image box countered by saying that the images produced captured "Thingness".
 By directly placing the image of the object of study onto a surface without interpretation, a permanent record of greater value would be part of the Cyclopaedia, they said.
 There were loud disagreements to this position.
 The opposition believed that the box itself was its own kind of interpretation, and that the varieties of that media and environment were greater than the deviations of a trained Compiler with a proper, simple kit.
-It was precisely the presence of a thinking Compiler that would make the record most meaningful over time, rather than a flawed copy by proxy.
+It was precisely the actions of a thinking Compiler that would make the record most meaningful over time, rather than a flawed copy by proxy.
 He agreed with this, there would be no reason for him to observe this bird if he merely needed to point a box at it—he would in that case be only a mule for a box, rather than a Compiler of Things.

 The leadership of the Cyclopaedia wasn't ready to entirely discount this new technology, and ordered several Compilers to carry the image box, for experimental purposes.
 Fortunately, Eirik wasn't one of these.
 If he'd been chosen maybe he would've tossed it off the side of a mountain.